 Rebels With a Cause presents outstanding selections of painting, drawings and sculptures from The Huntsville Museum of Art’s recently acquired Sellars Collection of Art by American Women.
 This landmark holding celebrates the achievements of over 250 talented female artists active between the mid-19th and mid-20th centuries.
 Many rebelled against the convention of their day by exhibiting alongside their male counterparts, receiving awards, and pioneering the way for those who would follow.
 Today, art historians are rediscovering their accomplishments and establishing their rightful place in the expanding narrative of American history.

 John James Audubon: The Viviparous Quadrupeds of North America presents 36 original large-format Audubon prints from the private collection of Mr. & Mrs. William H. Told, Jr. of New York.
 The Told’s collected these prints for nearly four decades, having received their first — a marmot — as a gift.
 They appreciated the scientifically accurate animal subjects (some of which are now extinct) as well as the beautifully detailed backgrounds that often included native foliage and other naturalistic details.
 The Tolds have graciously donated their impressive collection to the Huntsville Museum of Art.

+Visit the traveling exhibitions page for more information.
 Contact the Director of Curatorial Affairs for availability.

 The Museum maintains an active, engaging schedule of exhibitions and programs through its permanent collections and special exhibitions.
 The Voices of Our Times series brings people of note in the arts, academia, publishing and politics to the Huntsville Museum of Art for in-depth discussions and presentations.
 The Family Programs offer fun, interactive art making activities for families with children ages three and up.
 In the Museum Academy, art classes are offered weekdays and Saturdays for children ages three and up.
 High School and adult art classes and workshops are also available.